ValoCookie/osu-Requests/README.md

 ## ⚠️ Current Windows build

-The Microsoft Store version is currently in certification.
+The Microsoft Store release has passed certification and is currently being published.
+Version **1.0.2.0** is the current update build with the latest desktop changes.

-In the meantime, the GitHub `.exe` is available, but it is unsigned.
+The GitHub `.exe` may also be available as an unsigned build.
 Because of that, Windows SmartScreen or Smart App Control may warn about it or block it on some PCs.

 That warning is related to the build not being signed/reputed yet; it does not automatically mean Windows found malware.

 Please only download builds from this page.

 I don't recommend turning off Windows security features just to run the app.
-Once the Microsoft Store version is approved, that will become the normal/recommended way to install it.
+The Microsoft Store version is the normal/recommended install once it is available in your region.

 ---